Mexico Political Orientation

 World Press Freedom Rank: Mexico 128/180

 Reporters without Borders describe Mexico as “one of the world’s deadliest countries for the media,” drawing attention to the “Collusion between officials and organized crime.”
-Furthermore, the International Press Institute, in 2019, reports, “Five journalists killed so far this year, despite the commitment to greater safety by President López Obrado.”
+Furthermore, the International Press Institute, in 2019, reported, “Five journalists killed so far this year, despite the commitment to greater safety by President López Obrado.”
 NPR, in a 2019 report, states, “Mexico Surpasses Syria as The Most Dangerous Country for Journalists,” and according to the AP, President Andrés Manuel López Obrador often argues with the press and labels them “Fifi,” which is slang for elite or frivolous.”

 Government Influence on Media: In Mexico, the government’s media outlets are indirectly controlled since media budgets are derived from government advertising and distributed “based on political leanings.”
 Family-owned corporations dominate the ownership of print and broadcast media.
 In 2017, The New York Times reported, former President Enrique Peña Nieto spent almost 2 billion US Dollars on publicity.
 This leads to “Soft censorship, or indirect government censorship.”
 Two multimedia groups dominate broadcasting.
 One is Televisa (owned by the Azcárraga family), and the other is TV-Azteca (owned by Grupo Salinas/Ricardo Salinas Pliego ).
 In addition, Carlos Slim Helu & family owns America Movil, Latin America’s biggest mobile telecom firm.

 In conclusion, corporate media providers dominate the print and broadcast media; therefore, there is significant corporate influence on the media.
 The government influences the corporations through funding from advertising money, while violence against journalists promotes bias and self-censorship out of fear.

 |Top 5 Mexico Media Sources by Web Rank|